RenewalRate.ca

 Blend and extend

 When a lender offers to "blend" your existing rate with a new rate at a weighted average and reset the term, the weighting is by remaining term, not 50/50.
-A 1.79 per cent contract with 18 months remaining blended with a 4.39 per cent new offer over a fresh 5-year term puts the blended rate near 3.83 per cent, not 3.09 per cent.
+A 1.79 per cent contract with 18 months remaining blended with a 4.39 per cent new offer puts the blended rate between the two, weighted by months remaining and the new term length, not the naive 3.09 per cent of a 50/50 average.
+The exact blended rate depends on the lender's specific blend method.
 The math is structurally different from refinance plus prepayment penalty, and "no explicit penalty" does not mean "no cost"; the cost is buried in the weighted rate.

 Renewal letter timing

-Federally regulated lenders are required to provide renewal disclosure at least 21 days before maturity under the Bank Act and FCAC commitments; most lenders deliver at 60 to 120 days.
+Federally regulated lenders are required to provide renewal disclosure at least 21 days before maturity under the Financial Consumer Protection Framework Regulations (SOR/2021-181) sections 45 and 46 (made under the Bank Act; these regulations replaced the Cost of Borrowing (Banks) Regulations effective June 30, 2022); most lenders deliver at 60 to 120 days.
 If you have not received yours within 60 days of maturity, phone the bank and ask for it in writing.
 Earlier delivery gives you more time to shop the switch.

 Three categories of file where the four-question framework returns "do not refinance":